codeaudit/SayKitSDK/Tutorials/04-conversation-topics.md

 viewController.listTopic = rootTopic
 ```

-## Product Search Topic
+## Conversation Topic Hierarchy: Product Search
-We now have an app with a single Conversation that manages some basic interactions with a list of items.
+We now have an app with a single conversation topic that manages some basic interactions with a list of items.
 What if instead we want a conversation topic that can perform a search and return a list of results?
 Almost all of the functionality we need is already there in `ProductListTopic`, so we could keep adding to it.
 But let's avoid bloat and explore [conversation topic hierarchies](https://github.com/ConversantLabs/SayKitSDK/blob/tutorial/Tour/06-conversation-topics.md#managing-the-interface-hierarchy) by creating a new topic, `ProductSearchTopic`.
-We'll set its subtopic to `ProductListTopic`, which will let us easily compose our final response to our new "Search" command.
+We'll reuse our `ProductListTopic` as its subtopic, which will let us easily compose our final response to our new "Search" command.

-### Setup
+### Building the Hierarchy
-Let's replace our rootTopic with an instance of `ProductSearchTopic`, and add a subtopic to it:
+Let's replace our Conversation Manager's root topic with an instance of `ProductSearchTopic`, and add a subtopic to it:

 ```swift
 // AppDelegate.swift